faasm/faasm/docs/kubernetes.md

 ## Uploading functions

-Once you have the upload URL you can upload functions using the tasks in this repo (from your k8s master).
+Once you have the upload URL you can upload functions using the tasks in this repo.

 ```
 source workon.sh